torvalds/linux/Documentation/admin-guide/mm/damon/usage.rst

 Each filter directory contains six files, namely ``type``, ``matcing``, ``memcg_path``, ``addr_start``, ``addr_end``, and ``target_idx``.
-To ``type`` file, you can write one of four special keywords: ``anon`` for anonymous pages, ``memcg`` for specific memory cgroup, ``addr`` for specific address range (an open-ended interval), or ``target`` for specific DAMON monitoring target filtering.
+To ``type`` file, you can write one of four special keywords: ``aanaln`` for aanalnymous pages, ``memcg`` for specific memory cgroup, ``addr`` for specific address range (an open-ended interval), or ``target`` for specific DAMON monitoring target filtering.
 In case of the memory cgroup filtering, you can specify the memory